About the Book

 to scorch the earch.
 The key is understanding that narcissists fear, above all,

-motion.
-To counter them, you need to know how to split the battlefield, offering
+To counter them, you need to know how to split the battlefield, offering on the

-on the one hand a safe alternative in which you get what you need, and on the
+one hand a safe alternative in which you get what you need, and on the other a continuing

 Surviving the Storm also offers practical boundaries on what you can and